Gehlot and Pilot lock horns, Congress high command unimpressed

 Pilot has refused to comment, but the Congress leadership in Delhi is unimpressed with both Gehlot and Pilot.

 Gehlot and Pilot lead their respective factions in the state.
-Last year, Pilot was left behind in the race of Chief Minister as Rahul had selected Gehlot for the top post and appointed Pilot as his deputy.
+Last year, Pilot was left behind in the race of chief minister as Rahul had selected Gehlot for the top post and appointed Pilot as his deputy.
 According to the sources, since then both have been at loggerheads and don't miss any chance to damage each other.